Netflix-Skunkworks/historical/mkdocs/docs/architecture.md

 1. Timed Events
 1. Change Events

 Timed events are used to kick off the Poller.
 See the section on the poller below for additional details.
-Change events are events that arrive from an asset in the AWS environment undergoing a change.
+Change events are events that arrive from CloudWatch Events when an AWS resource's configuration changes.

 ### Poller
 The Poller's primary function is to obtain a full inventory of AWS assets.